 This printable Christmas drawing for kids page will give your little learners an ornament keepsake to show for their creative efforts.
 Christmas drawing for kids is a fun way to celebrate the season with family and friends.

 You can use these printables to encourage all the kids at your holiday gathering to get creative and make some memories to share.

 Then, have the kids work together to invent a holiday story about all their special Christmas ornaments.
 Finish the evening by reading the story aloud to parents and grandparents for an extra special treat you’ll all remember for many years to come.

 How will you use these Christmas drawing for kids pages in your classroom or homeschool?
 Share your plans with everyone in the comment section, so we can all get some great ideas for Christmas.

 Christmas Drawing for Kids

-Includes 10 directed drawing printables with creative writing prompts.
+Includes 10 directed drawing printables with generic writing prompts.
 Keep reading for ideas to use these printable activities with your little kids.